-Daniela Grigioni is the executive director for After-School All-Stars Washington, DC.
+Daniela Grigioni is the Executive Director for After-School All-Stars Washington, DC.
 She joined ASAS DC in December 2015, after working 8 years in DC Public Schools (DCPS) as the Interim Co-Director of the Office of Out-of-School Time Programs (OSTP) and the manager of External Relations for Afterschool.
-IN these positions, Ms. Grigioni worked tirelessly to create and manage over 300 partnerships between schools and out of school time service providers in the District.
-Respected by many in the education and non-profit circles, Ms. Grigioni's work ensured that underserved schools received pater services working towards closing the achievement and opportunity gaps for many DC Student.
+In these positions, Ms. Grigioni worked tirelessly to create and manage over 300 partnerships between schools and out of school time service providers in the District.
+Respected by many in the education and non-profit circles, Ms. Grigioni's work ensured that underserved schools received partner services working towards closing the achievement and opportunity gaps for many DC students.

 Grant Elliott is ASAS DC's Program Director and oversees the development of each program site.
 Having previously taught Middle School Students in both Chicago and Washington, DC; Grant has spent the last 9 years in DC focusing on providing engaging academic and enrichment opportunities for at-risk youth in the afterschool space.
 He brings passion to his staff, hope to the students he works with, and empowers both groups to strive to be their best.